magnars/optimus/README.md

 6. The name of this bundle is `styles.css`.

 7. It takes a list of paths.
-These paths double as the URL to the assets, and the path to the file in the public directory.
+These paths double as URLs to the assets, and paths to the files in the public directory.

 8. The contents are concatenated together in the order specified in the bundle.